DeadlySquad13/Programming_dotfiles.bootstrap/README.md

 # My dotfiles

-Configure linux workstation using Ansible.
+Configure workstations using Ansible.
+Has support for all major platforms including Linux and Windows.
+Also can initialize Wsl (with NixOs on it).

 ## Get started
 Use `./bin/dot-bootstrap` (should be executable) to install required packages for